imagineai/create-django-app/README.md

 <h3> Easy to create </h3>

 - Our one-line command allows your to get started with your Django app immediately, without worrying about installing dependencies - we use commonly used dependencies to help you get started with your app, so you can focusing on writing business logic.
-Don't worry, you can always change the settings to your preferences later (see the next section: "Easy to customize").

 - Our default settings when we create your django app are as follows: